An interface formulation of the Laplace-Beltrami problem on piecewise smooth surfaces: The Laplace-Beltrami problem

 \section{The Laplace-Beltrami problem}

-In this section we lay out some standard well-known invertibility results for the Laplace-Beltrami problem on smooth surfaces, and then reformulate some existing results for Lipschitz domains to the case in which the boundary is piecewise smooth and the data lie in~$L^2(\Gamma)$, where by~$\Gamma$ we denote the boundary.
+In this section we lay out some well-known invertibility results for the Laplace-Beltrami problem on smooth surfaces, and then consolidate some existing results for Lipschitz domains.
 From the context, the assumptions on~$\Gamma$ should be clear (i.e. either smooth, general Lipschitz, or piecewise smooth).